 The advisory board is made up of the following members:

-Looking at the funds awarded so far, a pleasing peculiarity can be noted: 19 of the 27 prizes for groundbreaking results in brain research were awarded to female PhD students.
-The Brain Diseases Award thus not only honors great innovative potential, it also promotes women in science at the same time.
+Looking at the funds awarded to date, one pleasing feature can be noted: More than 20 of the 30 prizes for groundbreaking results in brain research have been awarded to female doctoral students.
+The Brain Diseases Award therefore not only recognizes great innovative potential, it also promotes women in science.

 2022 Sydney E. Cason, University of Pennsylvania